mcity/Mcity-J2735-MAP/README.md

 These files are found in the 2016 folder organized in subdirectory by intersection.

+When encoding J2735 MAP messages, use the Frame+Map message type, not just Map.

 ## 2009 J2735
 Hand generated XML files used on 2009 J2735 Mcity RSUs to define the MAP messages.